Moving from Discrete-Time Diffusion to Continuous Time

 \begin{equation} \nabla_{x_t} log p(x_t|x_0) =-\frac{ \epsilon}{\sigma_t} \end{equation}

-So a network that can predict the noise $\epsilon$ can be directly scaled to predict the score function.
+A network that predicts noise $\epsilon$ can therefore be directly rescaled to predict the score function.

 \begin{equation} \nabla_x log p(x) = \frac{\nabla_x p(x)}{p(x)} = \frac{1}{p(x)} \int_{x_0} p(x|x_0) \nabla_x log p(x|x_0) p(x_0) dx_0 \end{equation}